-This is obvious, but let's say it but once and for all: if you want to protect your data, don't leave your laptop everywhere ! don't leave your computer in self-service at your home !
+This is obvious, but let's say it once and for all: if you want to protect your data, don't leave your laptop everywhere!
+Don't leave your computer wide open and in self-service at your home!

-Your computer hosts your passwords (bank, administration, work ...) your documents (administrative forms, pictures, etc.), your browsing history (the sites you visited and when), etc. You may think that these information are seemingly harmless, but they allow - for the best - to define your consumer profile, or - for the worst - to use your computer as a gateway to crack in other persons systems.
+Your computer hosts your passwords (bank, administration, work ...), your documents (administrative forms, pictures, etc.), your browsing history (the sites you visited and when), etc. You may think that these information are seemingly harmless, but they allow - for the best - to define your consumer profile, or - for the worst - to use your computer as a gateway to crack in other persons systems.

-If you want to present your distribution, or simply share tour resources, we strongly suggest you create another user account (chap.7.3) who will not be able to access your data, nor to mess with your system administration.
+If you want to present the distribution you are using, or simply share your resources, we strongly suggest you create another user account (chap.7.3) that will not be able to access your data, nor to mess with your system administration.

 If your computer is always on the road, we suggest you use the direct encryption during the system installation like mentioned in the chapter 5.5.3.
-By this way, even if your computer is lost or stolen, it will be extremely difficult to extract the data from your hard disk.
+By this way, even if your computer is lost or stolen, it will be extremely difficult to extract the data residing on your hard disk.